Nigma1337/devops-notes/databases/mongodb/cache-settings.md

-Your mongodb might be running sorta slowly, this could be because wiredTigers cachue is kinda small
+Your mongodb might be running sorta slowly, this could be because wiredTigers cache is kinda small

 ```